 How to save on Delaware closing costs

-While closing costs aren't typically the biggest expense for sellers in Delaware, you do have some options to help you pay less, if possible.
+While closing costs aren't usually the biggest expense for sellers in Delaware, there are a few ways to reduce these fees.

 Negotiate for the buyer to pay

 If you're selling in the middle of a hot seller's market with low housing inventory, you could ask the buyer to cover some of your closing costs.